Samudra Manthana: Association with Mandar Parvat

 Mandar Parvat, located in Banka district of Bihar, is believed by locals to be the actual site of Samudra Manthana.
 According to regional legends, the hill served as Mount Mandara used in the churning of the ocean.
 A nearby pond, Paapharni, is associated with the nectar (amrita) that emerged.
 Devotees believe all 14 divine treasures (ratnas) appeared here.

 Comparative study

-This episode has been analyzed comparatively by Georges Dumézil, who dubiously connected it to various historical "Indo-European" facts and even the European medieval legend of the Holy Grail, reconstructing a proto-story (the "ambrosia cycle", or "cycle of the mead") about a theoretical trickster deity who steals the drink of immortality for mankind but fails in freeing humans from death.
-Dumézil later abandoned his theory, but the core of the idea was taken up by Jarich Oosten, who posits "similarities" with the Hymiskviða.
-In this Old Norse poem, beer is prepared for the gods by the Jotunn sea god Ægir, after Thor and Tyr recover a giant kettle Ægir needs to make the beer.
-Oosten claims the serpent Jörmungandr takes the place of Vasuki, although his role in the story is not at all similar or comparable.
+This episode has been analyzed comparatively by Georges Dumézil, who connected it to a broader Indo-European mythic complex and to the European medieval legend of the Holy Grail.
+He reconstructed a proto-story known as the "ambrosia cycle", or "cycle of the mead", in which a trickster deity attempts to steal the drink of immortality for mankind but fails.
+Dumézil later abandoned this theory, but the idea was later re-examined by Jarich Oosten, who argued that Indian accounts of amrita and Norse traditions such as Hymiskviða have similar elements like associations between a sacred drink, the sea, serpentine figures, cooperation and conflict between gods and their adversaries, and disputes over immortality.